 Highlights of the central bank's history

-They may be boring, but the economy they deal with on a daily basis is vital to the nation.
-The central bank has wielded power over the financial lives of Americans for almost 100 years.
+They might not be the liveliest bunch, but the characters who make up the central bank have wielded power over the financial lives of Americans for over 100 years.

 Comprised of a Board of Governors, a Federal Open Market Committee and 12 regional banks, the Fed monitors inflation and unemployment, regulates banks, and raises and lowers interest rates.
 And when the Fed speaks, it can affect your wallet.